Kronecker product: Applications

 For an example of the application of this formula, see the article on the Lyapunov equation.
 This formula also comes in handy in showing that the matrix normal distribution is a special case of the multivariate normal distribution.
 This formula is also useful for representing 2D image processing operations in matrix-vector form.

-Another example is when a matrix can be factored as a Hadamard product, then matrix multiplication can be performed faster by using the above formula.
+Another example is when a matrix can be factored as a Kronecker product, then matrix multiplication can be performed faster by using the above formula.
 This can be applied recursively, as done in the radix-2 FFT and the Fast Walsh–Hadamard transform.
-Splitting a known matrix into the Hadamard product of two smaller matrices is known as the "nearest Kronecker product" problem, and can be solved exactly by using the SVD.
-To split a matrix into the Hadamard product of more than two matrices, in an optimal fashion, is a difficult problem and the subject of ongoing research; some authors cast it as a tensor decomposition problem.
+Splitting a known matrix into the Kronecker product of two smaller matrices is known as the "nearest Kronecker product" problem, and can be solved exactly by using the SVD.
+To split a matrix into the Kronecker product of more than two matrices, in an optimal fashion, is a difficult problem and the subject of ongoing research; some authors cast it as a tensor decomposition problem.

-In conjunction with the least squares method, the Kronecker product can be used as an accurate solution to the hand eye calibration problem.
+In conjunction with the least squares method, the Kronecker product can be used as an accurate solution to the hand–eye calibration problem.